Hotels near Millennium Park

 Which hotels near Millennium Park have suites or extra space?

-Which hotels near Millennium Park have an in-room kitchen or kitchenette?
+Which hotels near Millennium Park have a full in-room kitchen?

 Ready to book near Millennium Park?